MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Export-SPODataAccessGovernanceInsight.md

 ## SYNOPSIS

-This cmdlet downloads the Data Access Governance (DAG) reports to the current working directory
+This cmdlet downloads the Data Access Governance (DAG) reports to the current working directory.

 ## SYNTAX